 - Identify daisy blooms that are past their prime.
 Remove faded blooms to improve the appearance of the plant and encourage continuous blooming.

 - Use scissors or handheld pruning shears to snip off deadheads.
 The daisies will be so much happier without the dead weight!
+(You can also pinch if you’ve got a strong thumbnail!)

-- Discard the dead blooms and look forward to new ones!
+- Discard the dead daisy blooms and look forward to new ones!
 Deadheading daisies extends the blooming season and keeps your garden looking lovely even longer.

 Cut fresh daisies for indoor arrangements.